rafaeldalsenter/aws-cdk-with-design-patterns/README.md

 Is ready!
 After creating this class, the Stack (DevelopmentStack) will already recognize it, as it will build all the objects that inherit from IFactory.
 Just run the command line to deploy:

 ```
+cdk diff   // Compares the specified stack with the deployed stack or a local CloudFormation template
-cdk deploy
+cdk deploy // Deploys the specified stack
 ```

 ## Limitations

-Running the AWS CDK consists of converting to an AWS CloudFormation template and running.
+Running the AWS CDK consists of [converting to an Javascript classes](https://aws.github.io/jsii/) (then a AWS CloudFormation template) and running.
 For this reason, unit tests only cover areas where there are no CDK object references (domain classes and extensions).